 Contactless credit cards are easy to use, efficient and safe.
 Decide now if one of these next-generation chip cards is right for you.

-Contactless credit cards are flowing in the U.S. now: How do these next-generation chip cards work and what is different about them?
+Contactless credit cards are pretty mainstream in the U.S. now.
+So, how do these next-generation chip cards work, and what is different about them?

-“Contactless cards make the payment process easier and more efficient,” says Daniel Mouadeb, senior vice president, head of Mainstreet Card at Capital One.
+“Contactless cards make the payment process easier and more efficient,” says Daniel Mouadeb, senior vice president and head of Mainstreet Card at Capital One.

-“They eliminate the need for swiping at checkout or dipping your card into the terminal.”
+“They eliminate the need for swiping at checkout or dipping your card into the terminal,” he says.

 At this point, assume that most issuers offer contactless cards.
 If your current card doesn’t have contactless technology, call your issuer and ask if you can request a contactless replacement card.

-A contactless card is a chip card that also has technology embedded in it that lets you pay over a secure radio interface, much like Apple Pay, Android Pay or other mobile wallets.
+A contactless card is a chip card with technology embedded in it that lets you pay over a secure radio interface, much like Apple Pay, Android Pay or other mobile wallets.

 Contactless cards have “a payments app, per se, all built into the card,” says Melanie Gluck, vice president of security solutions at Mastercard.